 The Forbearance Letter ("Letter") can be used with any loan.
 It details the period before the loan modification period begins.
-Its use is required when modifying delinquent Texas home equity loans.
+Its use is required when modifying delinquent Texas home equity loans, and we provide a specific Texas home equity version of the Letter for home equity modifications.
 The Letter provides that the lender will forbear from foreclosing for a particular period of time.
-At the end of the deferral period, the lender and borrower may execute a Modification, which will not be effective until the end of the forbearance period.
+At the end of the deferral period, the borrower may either pay the loan current or the lender and borrower may execute a Modification to re-cast payments.

-We recommend this method for Texas home equity loans because home equity loans require that periodic installments are (1) substantially equal, (2) scheduled not more often than every 14 days or less often than monthly, and (3) equal or exceed accrued interest.
+This method should always be used for Texas home equity loans because home equity loans require that periodic installments are (1) substantially equal, (2) scheduled not more often than every 14 days or less often than monthly, and (3) equal or exceed accrued interest.
 There is no exception.
-A modification agreement that defers payments would not comply with the installment frequency requirement and might not comply with the other two requirements.
+A modification agreement that defers payments does not comply with the installment frequency requirement and might not comply with the other two requirements.
 Forbearing from foreclosure until the Modification becomes effective allows the borrower to skip payments and modify without violating Texas home equity law.

 A strict reading of relevant authorities regarding Texas home equity lending suggests the Forbearance Letter and the Modification should be treated as two independent agreements that should be offered to the borrower separately.
-Best practices for a Texas home equity loan is to provide the borrower the forbearance letter, and then wait until the end of the deferment period before entering into the Modification agreement.
+Accordingly, when modifying a Texas home equity loan, the lender should provide the borrower the forbearance letter, and then wait until the end of the deferment period before entering into the Modification agreement.